Health Insurance. Does it cover Personal Training?

 I highly recommend visiting your physician if you have any health conditions you would like help alleviating but may not have the finances to cover.
 Research the FSA and see if you are eligible.
 Not only will you save money on taxes, get discounted, or even free personal training; but you will also have the opportunity to optimize your health and life experience!

 Then when you are fit, we can fly to Florida and tackle the python problem.

 For more information on the FSA:

-Disease: a disorder of structure or function in a human, animal, or plant, especially one that produces specific signs or symptoms or that affects a specific location and is not simply a direct result of physical injury.
+Disease: a disorder of structure or function in a human, animal, or plant.
+Especially one that produces specific signs or symptoms or that affects a specific location; it is not simply a direct result of physical injury.

 If you want to learn more about how to get free personal training, contact us via email.